Hello and welcome to Vermilion Roots! This is where I write about cooking Southeast Asian food, particularly Malaysian food, in my American kitchen.

 My name's Christine and I live in the San Francisco Bay Area with my husband David, who's responsible for the videos you see here, and our cat who flew here from Malaysia.

 Prior to moving to the US, I spent more than ten years working as an editor in magazines, and I picked up the camera when I started this blog.
-I currently work in an independent bookstore with plans to pursue an education in holistic nutrition.

 My cooking style is informed by my multicultural background in Malaysia and I learned to cook from my chef dad who used to run a Chinese restaurant in Kuala Lumpur.
 I call him often for recipe SOS!